Root Canal Procedure

 The Root Canal Procedure

 Once we have diagnosed an infection, we then move forward with a root canal.
 We begin by administering a local anesthetic.
-If necessary, sedation may also be used to help you relax.

 Schedule an Appointment Today!